Clicky

 • Offer your thanks for the opportunity to get together.

-• Pray that He will soften your heart through the Holy Spirit and open your ears to His teachings.
+• Pray that the Lord Jesus Christ will soften your heart through the Holy Spirit and open your ears to his teachings.

-• Offer gratitude and adoration to the gracious Father for His own understanding and goodness.
+• Offer gratitude and adoration to the gracious Father for his own understanding and goodness.

 Why Is An Opening Prayer For Bible Study Important?